 Pupils who reach this level will be working against the ethos of the Schools and demonstrating a complete disregard for the Code of Conduct.
 The Head of Boys/Girls (7 - 11) will liaise with the Vice Principal (Pastoral) and arrange a meeting with the parents.
 A fixed term period of exclusion may be recommended to the Principal as a sanction.
 A final warning will be issued and failure to behave at an appropriate level of conduct will result in referral to the Principal.
-VP (P) will update database.
+VP (P) will update the database.

-If a pupil reaches level 5 he/she will have exhausted the Schools' support systems and will render themselves liable to permanent exclusion.
-The pupil will be referred to the Principal who will review his/her file and make his decision on the pupil's future in consultation with the Chair of Governors.
+If a pupil reaches level 5 they will have exhausted the Schools' support systems and will render themselves liable to permanent exclusion.
+The pupil will be referred to the Principal who will review their file and make his decision on the pupil's future.

 The Principal will invite the parents of the pupil to a meeting to review their child's conduct, accompanied by the VP (P) and/or Head of Boys/Girls (7 - 11).
-There may be possible permanent exclusion after consultation with the Chair of Governors.
+There may be possible permanent exclusion.
 The Principal will update the database.